mailsac/mailsac-examples/about/terms_of_service.rst

    CONTENTS OF THEIR DATA ON MAILSAC.COM MAY BE SHARED WITH OTHER PARTIES.
    Mailsac is not a service for conducting sensitive or private matters.

-b.
+e.
 Receipt, Delivery, and Message Accuracy Guarantees

    EMAIL MESSAGE RECEIPT AND DELIVERY IS NOT GUARANTEED.
 Mailsac.com has many processes and systems in place built up over years, which result in high